- Download our Moving to Portugal Guide (PDF)

 Greetings in Portugal

 Unlike most Western countries, Portugal still has a more formal approach when it comes to addressing individuals.
-The use of Senhor (Mr) or Senhora (Mrs) in front of a name is common practice, especially for the older generation.
+The use of 'Senhor' (Mr) or 'Senhora' (Mrs) in front of a name is common practice, especially for the older generations.
 To be polite, expats should take care to address locals in this manner until on more familiar terms.

-Shaking of hands and kissing on both cheeks is the common greeting.
+Shaking hands and kissing on both cheeks is the common greeting.
 Men shake hands at even the shortest of meetings, and more reserved expats will find it odd that strangers will often kiss them on both cheeks.
 Men don't commonly kiss each other unless there is a great display of affection or joy.